jayajitdas/dgk-ras-signaling-in-tcell/README.md

 # dzk-ras-signaling-in-tcell
 This is a Ras signaling model in T cell reported in Joshi et al. Science Signaling 2013; PMID: 24280043.
+Ras activation (RasGDP -> RasGTP is regulated by RasGEFs Rasgrp1 and SOS1.
+Rasgrp1 in turn is influcened by diacylglycerol kinases (DGKs).
 The codes are written in Stochastic Simulation Compiler (SSC).
 These codes were previously available in http://planetx.nationwidechildrens.org/~jayajit/.
 The planetx link does not work anymore.

 This is a well mixed Ras signaling in T cells published in Joshi et al. Science Signaling 2013; PMID: 24280043.
 The codes are written in Stochastic Simulation Compiler (SSC).
 These codes were previously available in http://planetx.nationwidechildrens.org/~jayajit/.